You may have it but not know it. If you have it, it sometimes leads to dementia or Alzheimer’s, but not always.

 One study found a combination of green tea plus l-theanine to be especially helpful for improving memory and attention by increasing brain neurotransmitter levels and stopping free radical damage.

-Don’t count on a magic bullet or your doctor to make this go away.
-It’s really all up to you.
+But don’t count on a magic bullet or your doctor to make this go away.
+It’s mostly up to you.

 Dementia Risk May Be Overestimated